xiayulin123/MovieRate_and_CaliforniaHousing_AI_Model/README.md

 - **Model Selection and Optimization:** Techniques like grid search are utilized to optimize model parameters and improve prediction performance.
 - **Model Evaluation:** Multiple evaluation metrics are used to assess the model's prediction accuracy and generalization capability.

-## Code Quality and Documentation

-We place a strong emphasis on code quality and documentation throughout the project, making it easier for researchers and developers to understand and utilize our models.
-Each subproject is accompanied by relevant documentation and examples to assist you in getting started with using and enhancing the models.

-## Contribution

-Our aim is to provide valuable resources to the data science and machine learning community.
-We welcome contributions, feedback, and suggestions to continuously improve the project and empower our models to excel in various applications.
-Thank you for your support and participation!
 <p align="center"><img src="https://img.shields.io/badge/Linear%20Regression-Implemented-blue" alt="shields"><img src="https://img.shields.io/badge/Random%20Forest%20Regression-Implemented-blue" alt="shields"><img src="https://img.shields.io/badge/Grid%20Search-Implemented-blue" alt="shields"><img src="https://img.shields.io/badge/Jupyter%20Lab-Enabled-orange" alt="shields"><img src="https://img.shields.io/badge/Python-3.9.6-blue" alt="shields"></p>